treblalbert/CplusplusAdventures/README.md

 ## Learning Approach !!!

-No AI, no google copy searches and copy paste, no teacher or tutorials, the only source: *Programming: Principles and Practice Using C++* by Bjarne Stroustrup
+No AI, no google searches with copy copy paste, no teacher or tutorials, the only source: *Programming: Principles and Practice Using C++* by Bjarne Stroustrup